BEST PLACE TO SEE IN POLAND IN 7 DAYS

 What to Pack for Your Poland Itinerary

-Security Tips for Female Solo TRAVELER
+Security Tips for Female Solo Traveler

 I visited Poland twice on my own and once with a group – each time was fun!
 Exercise common sense and avoid side streets – especially at night.
 Pickpocketing might be common, so keep your valuables always close to you.

-Other than that, I dit feel I had to be extra careful and felt quite safe.
+Other than that, I did feel I had to be extra careful and felt quite safe.
 Even as a person who is not Polish and looks like a foreigner (as racism could be a problem, but I don’t think it is in these big cities mentioned here).

-You can start your Poland trip in Wroclaw, Warsaw, or Gdansk, as this Poland itinerary will cover these three cities (plus Krakow at the end as an alternative city to visit).
+You can start your trip in Wroclaw, Warsaw, or Gdansk, as this Poland itinerary will cover these three cities (plus Krakow at the end as an alternative city to visit).

 Wroclaw (1,5 Days)

-This one week in Poland itinerary one starts in Wroclaw and I strongly suggest spending 2 days in this beautiful city that is also very rich in history.
+This one week in Poland itinerary one starts in Wroclaw, and I strongly suggest spending 2 days in this beautiful city that is also very rich in history.

 Travel Tips for Wrocław